 The car accident victim who is required to submit to an independent medical examination by one of his or her auto insurance company’s hired-gun doctor does not have to pay a fee or a charge.
 The insurance company that selects and hires the IME doctor is the party responsible for paying for the examination and the doctor’s time in reviewing records and making his or her report or testimony available.

 However, that doesn’t mean the IME exam doesn’t come at a steep cost to the car accident victim, as I’ve outlined above.
 A doctor who gets paid a tremendous amount of money to find nothing wrong with people tends to find nothing wrong with people.
 For too many innocent and seriously injured auto accident victims, the real cost of the IME exam will be the “cut-off” letter and the attempt by the insurance company to stop paying for all No-Fault benefits that he or she is legally entitled to.
 At that point, an accident victim has no choice but to hire an attorney to sue for outstanding No-Fault benefits.

 Are you being sent to an independent medical examination?
 Talk to Michigan Auto Law first

 If you have been injured in a car accident and you have questions because your No-Fault auto insurance company is forcing you to go to an independent medical examination, call us toll-free anytime 24/7 at (800) 777-0028 for a free consultation with our experienced auto accident attorneys.
-You can also e-mail and get help from an experienced auto accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also e-mail and get help from an experienced auto accident attorney by visiting our contact page or you can use the chat feature on our website.